GRADUATE SCHOOL: Frequently Asked questions

 The Alumni Association enhances the mutual relationship that exists between graduates and the University.
 When you graduate from Northeastern you will become a member of the Alumni Association.
 Active membership status is conferred on graduates who support the Annual Fund.
 Membership allows graduates to participate in many cultural, social and educational events and activities after leaving the University.
 Graduates are encouraged to maintain their ties with and to participate in the many activities sponsored by the University.

-Northeastern's Child Care Center is located on the Main Campus just north of the Foster Avenue entrance and provides for the care of children age fifteen months through kindergarten.
-It operates 7 a.m. to 6 p.m Monday through Friday.
+Northeastern's Child Care Center is located on the Main Campus just north of the Foster Avenue entrance and provides for the care of children age 15 months through kindergarten.
+It operates from 7 a.m.-6 p.m.
+Monday through Friday.
 Half- and full-day sessions are available.
 The Center is licensed by the State of Illinois Department of Children and Family Services.
 Contact the Center at (773) 442-4540.

-Counseling Services provides counseling services and counseling-related programs to any student of the University.
+Student Counseling Services provides counseling services and counseling-related programs to any student of the University.
 Services include personal counseling, addictions counseling, conflict resolution, and crisis and emergency intervention during regular office hours.
 All services are free of charge and confidential, as required by state law and professional ethics.
-The Counseling Office is located in Room B 119, and may be reached by phone at (773) 442-4650.
+The Student Counseling Services office is located in Room B 119, and may be reached by phone at (773) 442-4650.

-The resources of the Ronald Williams Library, (773) 442-4400, are available to help Northeastern students cultivate their intellectual capabilities and research skills.
+The resources of NEIU Libraries are available to help Northeastern students cultivate their intellectual capabilities and research skills.
 Special features include numerous study areas, facilities for the disabled, private study areas for faculty and graduate students, and a classroom for library instruction.
 Contact the NEIU Libraries at (773) 442-4400.